jeff4/a7/src/pages/posts/51-nueva.md

 * From Adam Fisher *Valley of Genius: The Uncensored History of Silicon Valley* (2018)
 * Chapter 1: The Big Bang--Everything Starts with Doug Engelbart
 * Dramatis Personae
+	* [Bill English](https://en.wikipedia.org/wiki/Bill_English_(computer_engineer)) who worked with Engelbart in making the first computer mouse at SRI.
+Later worked at Xerox PARC and Sun Microsystems.
+He was extremely important in building and executing the mother of demos in SF in December 1968.
 	* [Bob Taylor](https://en.wikipedia.org/wiki/Robert_Taylor_(computer_scientist)) who first approved Engelbart's proposal from SRI in tne early 1960s
 	* [J.C.R.
 Licklider](https://en.wikipedia.org/wiki/J._C._R._Licklider) who headed the Information Processing Techniques Office (IPTO) at [ARPA](https://en.wikipedia.org/wiki/DARPA)
+	* [Bill Paxton](https://en.wikipedia.org/wiki/Bill_Paxton_(computer_scientist)) worked with Engelbart on the NLS.
+Later co-founded Adobe in the early 1980s, retired from Adobe in 1990, and then taught at the Kavli Institute for Theoretical Physics at UCSB.
+See more [here](https://www.kitp.ucsb.edu/paxton) and [here](https://news.ucsb.edu/2021/020203/accidental-astrophysicist).
+* The [NLS](https://en.wikipedia.org/wiki/NLS_(computer_system)) aka 'oN-Line System' was implemented on a [SDS 940 Computer](https://en.wikipedia.org/wiki/SDS_940)
+* ARPA said cost is no object, make sure it's redundant.
+They ended up spending $175k in 1968 dollars which is about $1.5million in 2023.